 First fork comes through cold pickled onion, then warm cabbage, then a piece of bone-in chicken pulling clean off — the meat is the colour of brick from achiote.
 The bottom tostada has gone soft and tomato-bread-like, soaked in red broth; the top edge of cabbage is still crisp.
 Sweet from carrot, faintly bitter-spiced from clove and pepper.
 Plaza food in the truest sense — Sunday after Mass, eaten standing under awnings in small Jalisco-Michoacán border towns.

 The dish's structural trick is the tostada-as-plate-and-sauce-vehicle.
 The tostada (a fried, dried corn tortilla) absorbs broth from below while remaining crisp on top — its starchy edge thickens the sauce locally.
-Achiote's bixin pigment is fat-soluble, which is why it must be fried in lard to release colour and flavour properly; raw achiote in water tastes muddy and reads beige rather than red.
+The dried guajillo/ancho chiles must be bloomed in lard to release their red colour and aroma, and the tortilla is dipped in this chile sauce then pan-fried so its edge sets and the sauce concentrates onto it; the par-boiled potatoes and carrots are then sautéed in the same chile-lard to glaze them.

 Variations